markmuy40/SEI-65-Project-1/README.md

 *	The player’s score should be displayed at the end of the game.

 ##### Challenges
 *	The main challenge here is the movement of large groups of aliens in formation and the animation of the bombs and player’s shots.
-There are several approaches here with collision detection being the more challenging.
+There are several approaches here with collision detection being the most challenging.

 ### Planning

 Excalidraw used to sketch plans, ideas, and concepts for my design and thoughts behind the processes involved.
 I wrote down ideas on the functions I would need to create in plain text.
-This would help in pseudo coding.
+This would help in pseudocoding.

 ![Excalidraw image](./project-one-readme-images/planning.png)